 Transfer course equivalency

-Use this guide to see how your courses match up with WSU equivalents and find out which courses you should be taking to meet your future WSU requirements.
+Use this guide to see how your courses match up with WSU equivalencies and find out which courses you should be taking to meet your future WSU requirements.

 If your transfer courses were taken on a quarterly system, you’ll need to convert them to semester credits to see how your credit hours match WSU requirements.
 Simply multiply your quarter credit hours by .67 to determine how many semester credits you’ll receive.
 Using this equation, 5 quarter credits would convert to 3.35 semester credits.